RAbnza/RAbnza/README.md

 - I'm a 20-year-old computer science student passionate about programming, game development, and software engineering.
 I spend most of my time coding, gaming, or learning something new in tech!

 ### 🤔 I’m Currently Busy With
-- Improving my personal portfolio.
+- Redesigning my personal portfolio
 - Learning more programming languages such as C#.

 ### ⚡ Fun Facts